FergusFettes/command-line-loom/README.md

+# DEPRECATED: Deprecation Notice

+This was very badly designed.
+From startup to looming took like several keypresses and everything  was hidden behind options menues.
+I have made a new better one but its not released.
+I'll probably incorporate the learnins from these two interfaces into [tinyloom](https://github.com/FergusFettes/tinyloom).
+Long story short, the terminal loom interface in general gets unwieldy with larger trees, and you really want a network visualization at some point.
+Gotta head back to the browser with your tail between your legs.

 # Command Line Loom

 Command Line Loom is a Python command-line tool for generating text using OpenAI's GPT-3 and other models.
 It includes a modular model system that allows for easy integration of new models and customization of existing ones.